aestears/plantTracker/README.md

 devtools::install_github("aestears/plantTracker")
 ```

-plantTracker will also be available to download form CRAN in the near
+`plantTracker` will also be available to download form CRAN in the near
 future (hopefully…), so stay tuned!

-## How to use the plantTracker R package
+## How to use the `plantTracker` R package

-The material below explains how to use plantTracker, starting with
+The material below explains how to use `plantTracker`, starting with
 formatting your data correctly.
 This information is also available in
-the ‘Suggested plantTracker Workflow’ vignette, which is included in the
+the ‘Suggested `plantTracker` Workflow’ vignette, which is included in
-package.
+the package.

 ## *1.* Prepare data